Eunice Cho

-Eunice Cho (born December 15, 1991 in New Jersey) is an American actress and scientist.
+Eunice Cho (born December 15, 1991) is an American actress and scientist.
 Her best-known role was Robin in the Cartoon Network live-action/animated TV movie, Re-Animated.
-She also voiced Kiku in Little Bill on Nickelodeon.
+She also voiced Kiku Wong in Little Bill on Nickelodeon.

 Cho obtained a Ph.D. degree in pharmacology from Yale University, where she studied regulation of oncogenic mitogen-activated protein kinase signaling.
 Her Erdős-Bacon number is 5.